JeremyBois/Ptechinos/README.md

       - Change right/left thumbs orientation (+-90°)
       - Increase spacing between thumbs (+5mm)
       - Reduce rotation between thumbs (-5°)
-    - Change board connection for encoders to free KB2040 only 4 analog pins
-      - From F5/F4 to D4/C6 pins
+    - Encoders
+      - Thumb encoder pins connection change (F5/F4 to D4/C6)
+      - Index encoder at the top left as an alternative to thumb encoder
+      - Both encoders can be used at the same time
     - Make more space for encoder / optional key for MX keycaps (using [this adapter](https://www.thingiverse.com/thing:4504072))
+    - Add Pogo connectors support
+      - Safer alternative to TRRS (no shorts, disconnect gently)
+      - Allow to switch between split and unsplit

   - **Sandwich case**
     - Bottom plate